 Building a plan around SharePoint Framework customizations

 Out of the box, the SharePoint Framework Yeoman generator has templates for two client-side frameworks: React and Knockout.
-Over time one can expect that the community adds more generators or sub-generators to use other client-side frameworks.
-Choosing React as your preferred client-side framework has an advantage due to that Microsoft has created a React version of the Office UI Fabric, so you will get the Office and Office 365 look and feel of your customization, if that is something your organization prefers.
+Over time, one can expect that the community adds more generators or sub-generators to use other client-side frameworks.
+Choosing React as your preferred client-side framework has an advantage because Microsoft has created a React version of the Office UI Fabric, so you will get the Office and Office 365 look and feel of your customization if that is something your organization prefers.

 The fourth thing to plan for is how and where you deploy your solution artifacts, that is in what CDN are your generated script bundles and assets stored.
-Out of the box, in the Gulp tasks included in the tool chain, only Azure Blob storage and Azure CDN is supported.
-This might be a very good option if you can manage an Azure subscription and also require to share your assets between multiple tenants.
+Out of the box, in the Gulp tasks included in the toolchain, only Azure Blob storage and Azure CDN is supported.
+This might be a very good option if you can manage an Azure subscription and share your assets between multiple tenants.
 Another very common scenario is to use SharePoint Online, and its CDN feature, as a host for the artifacts.
-This however requires you to modify the tool chain and optionally create custom Gulp tasks to manage.
+This, however, requires that you modify the toolchain and optionally create custom Gulp tasks to manage.

 All SharePoint Framework solutions deployed into a tenant must be approved by a tenant administrator.
 This is done by uploading the SharePoint Framework package, the

 .sppkg file into the Apps for SharePoint library.
-When a new solution is added to the library, the administrator will get a dialog that asks for a consent to approve the solution for use in the tenancy.
-The dialog explains that this is a full trust client side code solution without any resource restrictions and that it executes under users context.
+When a new solution is added to the library, the administrator gets a dialog that asks for a consent to approve the solution for use in the tenancy.
+The dialog explains that this is a full trust client-side code solution without any resource restrictions and that it executes under users' context.
 The dialog also shows from what domain it will primarily get content, that is the CDN location of the SharePoint Framework scripts.
 Note that any SharePoint Framework application can load data from other locations, after the initial load from the CDN.
-Once approved the SharePoint Framework solution can be enabled on any Site Collection.
+Once approved, the SharePoint Framework solution can be enabled on any site collection.

-An administrator of the App Catalog can at any time remove the package from the App Catalog by removing the solution package from the Apps for SharePoint library.
-This will prohibit the solution to be used in all Site Collections.
+An administrator of the app catalog can at any time remove the package from the app catalog by removing the solution package from the Apps for SharePoint library.
+This will prohibit the solution to be used in all site collections.
 The solution can also be disabled by modifying the Enabled property of the uploaded package.
-This will immediately disable the solution in all Site Collections; existing pages using client side web parts will not render the web part and the app will not be available on the Site Collections or available to add on existing Site Collections.
-When removing a SharePoint Framework solution it will not remove any data or information created by the actual client side solution either in SharePoint or in any external data source used by the solution.
+This will immediately disable the solution in all site collections; existing pages that use client-side web parts will not render the web part, and the app will not be available on the site collections or available to add on existing site collections.
+When removing a SharePoint Framework solution, it will not remove any data or information created by the actual client-side solution either in SharePoint or in any external data source used by the solution.

-The administrator can also modify other properties on the package in the App Catalog in order to enhance the visibility of the solution in the Site Collections; for instance, the icon, category, description and the featured status can be changed.
+The administrator can also modify other properties on the package in the app catalog to enhance the visibility of the solution in the site collections; for example, the icon, category, description, and the featured status can be changed.

-If there is a need to update the solution package, which are required if new SharePoint Framework artifacts or other package level changes are made, then the administrator only need to upload a new version of the package to the library.
+If there is a need to update the solution package, which is required if new SharePoint Framework artifacts or other package level changes are made, the administrator only needs to upload a new version of the package to the library.

-To enable a SharePoint Framework solution on a Site Collection, the Site Collection administrator must add it to the Site Collection.
-This is done in the same way as for SharePoint Add-ins, by selecting to add a new Add a new app on the Site Collection, then choosing the solution from the list of apps.
-Once the app is added it is available for use in the Site Collection.
-The Site Collection administrator can also remove the SharePoint Framework from the Site Collection.
-This is done by going into Site Contents and then choose Remove on the app.
+To enable a SharePoint Framework solution on a site collection, the site collection administrator must add it to the site collection.
+This is done in the same way as for SharePoint Add-ins, by selecting to Add a new app on the site collection, and then choosing the solution from the list of apps.
+Once the app is added, it is available for use in the site collection.
+The site collection administrator can also remove the SharePoint Framework from the site collection.
+This is done by going into Site Contents and then choosing Remove on the app.

-When building SharePoint Framework solutions, developers can choose whether their solution supports tenant-wide deployment or if it has to be deployed on each site separately.
-The latter is required, when the solution needs to provision additional resources, such as lists, after being deployed to a site.
+When building SharePoint Framework solutions, developers can choose whether their solution supports tenant-wide deployment or if it must be deployed on each site separately.
+The latter is required when the solution needs to provision additional resources, such as lists, after being deployed to a site.

-Important: tenant-wide deployment is available only in SharePoint Online.
-In SharePoint hosted on-premises, SharePoint Framework solutions can de deployed only to specific sites.
+Tenant-wide deployment is available only in SharePoint Online.
+In SharePoint hosted on-premises, SharePoint Framework solutions can be deployed only to specific sites.

 Backing up and restoring SharePoint Framework components

 The SharePoint Framework reached General Availability (GA) in February 2017.
 General Availability means that IT and developers can use SharePoint Framework in production in a supported manner.
-Beyond General Availability, we would expect that the set of scenarios where we would see SharePoint Framework-based components are built and used will expand beyond web parts scenarios, and into areas like list and site customizations.
-For more information about the SharePoint Framework see the dedicated SharePoint Framework Roadmap article.
+Beyond General Availability, we would expect that the set of scenarios where we would see SharePoint Framework-based components built and used will expand beyond web part scenarios, and into areas like list and site customizations.
+For more information about the SharePoint Framework, see the dedicated SharePoint Framework Roadmap article.

-Major changes or introduction of new major features will be announced through the Office 365 Message Center, found in your tenant admin - something that an Office 365 administrator already should have on their daily routine to check.
+Major changes or introductions of new major features will be announced through the Office 365 Message Center, found in your tenant admin, something that an Office 365 administrator already should have on their daily routine to check.
 Another important resource is the Office Developer blog where you will find even more details and updates.

 The SharePoint Framework is a great new addition to and evolution of the SharePoint customization toolbox that allows developers to extend SharePoint in a supported and controllable way.
-SharePoint Framework, based on open source and modern technologies, lets developers extend your SharePoint enterprise development story to not only the SharePoint team, but can include a more diverse set of developers.
+SharePoint Framework, based on open source and modern technologies, lets developers extend your SharePoint enterprise development story not only to the SharePoint team, but also to a more diverse set of developers.
 As an administrator, providing proper governance and support for SharePoint Framework within your tenancy can empower your developers to build more engaging solutions more quickly, resulting in better efficiency all around.